 Keep reading to discover the top blue chip stocks to watch.

 - Dividend Yield: 0.63%

 - Annual Revenue: $365B

-When thinking of prime examples of blue chip stocks, Apple has proven itself over the past ten years, returning over 1,200% to investors.
+When thinking of prime examples of blue chip stocks, Apple has proven itself over the past five years, returning over 283% to investors.

 Not only that, but Apple’s financial growth is a textbook case study in business.
 And on top of this, the forward-thinking company isn’t slowing down.

-In Apple’s 3rd quarter, the company posted record revenue of $81.4 billion, advancing 36% YOY.
-Even more, the company saw double-digit growth in each geographic segment, a massive accomplishment with supply chain challenges.
+And despite the recent tech stock drop, the companies financials still look incredibly impressive.
+Even recently, the company saw double-digit growth in each geographic segment, a massive accomplishment with supply chain challenges.